kohler/hotcrp/devel/manual/fmt.md

 The `Ftext` class can convert between some formats.

-(Note that open-source HotCRP ships without Markdown support.)
+(Open-source HotCRP ships without Markdown support.)

 ## Ftext